oSoc19/cycling-up-backend/README.rst

 File structure
 ==============

+The most important files and a small description are listed here:

 ::

     cycling-up-backend
     |
     ├── Dockerfile              # Configuration file for Docker.
-    ├── Pipfile                 # List of required Python libraries (used by Pipenv) ├── app.py                  # Main implementation file of the backend app.
+    ├── Pipfile                 # List of required Python libraries (used by pipenv).
+    ├── app.py                  # Main implementation file of the backend app.
-    ├── config.py               # This file contains the configuration variables.
+    ├── config.py               # Contains most of the the configuration variables.
-    ├── start.sh                # Shell script to execute the Docker image.
+    ├── start.sh                # Bash script to execute the Docker image.
 Used in the production server.
-    ├── api                     # Directory with all scripts needed to run API.
+    ├── api                     # Directory with all code needed to run API.
     │   ├── error_handlers.py       # Defines error handlers for all supported HTTP error codes.
     │   ├── getters.py              # Defines all getters for retrieving requested data.
     │   ├── routes.py               # Defines all supported API routes.
-    │   └── swagger                 # Directory with all .yml documentation files.
-    │       └── ...
+    │   └── swagger                 # Directory with all .yml API documentation files (used by flassger) │       └── ...
     ├── data                    # Directory from where API fetches data.
     │   └── ...
-    ├── date_matching           # Directory with everything needed to match construction dates.
+    ├── date_matching           # Directory with everything needed to match construction dates to infrastructure.
     │   └── ...
-    ├── logs                    # Directory with all server logs.
-    │   └── ...
     ├── process                 # Directory with everything required for populating /data directory.
-    │   ├── base_data               # All raw data (to be updated manually)
+    │   ├── base_data               # All raw data (to be updated manually).
     │   │   └── ...
     │   ├── charts                  # Scripts for populating data/charts directory.
     │   │   └── ...